 “Spiritual Direction involves a process through which one person helps another person understand what God is doing and saying.”

-The London Centre for Spiritual Direction is the Diocese’s one stop shop for anything you might like to know about spiritual direction.
-But it isn’t just for London and it isn’t just for members of the Church of England.
-It is for anyone who would like to understand in more detail what spiritual direction is, how to get a director or how to train to be a director.
-If you want to find out more, you can go to www.lcsd.org.uk, phone 020 7621 1391 or email email@example.com.
+The London Centre for Spiritual Direction is an independent charity that works closely with the Diocese.
+It has information on not only spiritual direction, but also how to get a director or how to train to be a director.
+If you want to find out more, you can go to www.lcsd.org.uk, or email email@example.com.